WisePace/go-email-sender/README.md

 # Pace Email Sender

 Pace Email Sender is a Go-based application designed to send emails to a list of valid email addresses.
-The application reads a list of emails from a text file (db.txt), validates them, and then sends a predefined email message to those recipients using SMTP (Gmail's SMTP server).
+The application reads a list of emails from a text file (db.txt), validates them, and then sends a predefined email message to those recipients using SMTP.

 ## Features